How to Recycle Packaging from Online Shopping (The Right Way)

 Padded Envelopes

-Best bet: Reuse them as many times as possible before tossing them in the trash.
+Reuse them as many times as possible

 Polystyrene Foam (Packing Peanuts & Beads)